xkollar/flatfs/README.md

 Ideas/principles:

 * Small overhead ([extent based](https://en.wikipedia.org/wiki/Extent_\(file_systems\)), one extent per file).
-* Write once (primarily, so we can have one extent per file without having to deal with fragmentation).
+* Write once (Initially so to avoid fragmentation (one extent per file)).
-* At least partial recoverability by linear scanning of underlying medium (files have headers with magic number, size, and checksum).
     * Possible extensions that don't interfere with previous points:
         * Append to last created file (continue interrupted download).
         * Delete last created file (kinda pop it off the stack).
+* At least partial recoverability by linear scanning of underlying medium (files have headers with magic number, size, and checksum).
 * Even though initial implementation is FUSE, design should not prevent this from being implemented also as a kernel module.
+* Ability to resize the file system (both grow and shrink).

 ## SuperBlock